 Aqua is a spectral color between blue and green that is named for the color of water.
 In an RGB color model, aqua is often represented as the strongest intensity of green and blue with no red.
 This is due to the properties of water and light.
 When white light travels through water, red wavelengths are often absorbed and blues and greens are more likely to escape absorption.
 As such, deep water appears blue or blue-green.
 The color of water varies significantly depending on factors such as light, depth and mineral content.
 As such, aqua is also a color family that includes a variety of blues and greens inspired by the color of water.
 The following are common aqua colors.

-This is the complete list of articles we have written about color palettes.
+This is the complete list of articles we have written about aqua.

 If you enjoyed this page, please consider bookmarking Simplicable.